remind101/powprox/README.md

 # Powprox: Nginx proxy for Pow apps

+(Forked to remove --with-http2 flag on nginx brew install that is no longer working)

 * Serve Pow apps with SSL and HTTP/2
 * Doesn't muck with your Pow setup at all.
 Only port 443 is proxied, not port 80.
 * No certificate mismatch errors in the browser